Our classrooms are filled with EVERYTHING Christmas this time of year.

 Choose which writing template you will want your students to use and print a class set.
 Like the tree template, I find it easiest to use cardstock, but it is not a necessity with the writing paper like it is with the tree template.

 First, you will want to have your students color their Christmas trees.
 Of course, we focus on green trees in general, but let your students color whatever they prefer and decorate the trees as they see fit.

 Next, they will cut out the two trees.
 This is an excellent way to have them working on fine motor skills.

 If you want to make sure the trees last longer, you can stop and laminate these before you put them together.
-It takes just a bit longer but can make them a lasting project kids will cherish.
+It takes just a bit longer but can make this a lasting project kids and parents will cherish.
 If you don’t have access to a laminating machine in your classroom, there are several simple laminating sheets or pouches that work in a pinch.